SDG 10. Reduced Inequality

 3. Inclusive Infrastructure: Efforts have been made to improve campus infrastructure to accommodate diverse mobility needs, including ramps, elevators, and adapted restrooms.

 • The University of Bucharest has developed facilities for people with disabilities (access ramp in the building) in the teaching, research and other activities areas.
 UB dormitories have been equipped with rooms for people with disabilities, elevators, and facilities for people with disabilities.
 Also, according to art.
-17 of the Methodology for accommodation in the University of Bucharest hostels, students with severe or accentuated disabilities have priority in the selection process for accommodation, according to law 488/2006.
+17 According to the Methodology for accommodation in the University of Bucharest hostels, students with severe or accentuated disabilities have priority in the selection process for accommodation, according to Law 488/2006.

 • The UB implemented the BlindHUB project (between October and September 2022), in partnership with the Romanian Association of the Blind, which aimed to facilitate access of blind and visually impaired people to the labour market and the university education environment.
 The project team proposed: